mendechris/mendechris.github.io/essays/framed.md

 To say that I find HTML and CSS frustrating is an understatement.
 In my last essay, I attempted to float a photo on the left of a single paragraph.
 Unfortunately, I wasn’t able to figure it out.
 I decided to put the image on its own line and called it a day.

 Placing an image in a particular spot seems like it should be a simple task.
 When I make a collage using paper and photos I can physically lay out things where I want with ease.
-Not so with Pure HTML and CSS!
+Not so with pure HTML and CSS!

 Enter Bootstrap 5.
 The amount of customization allowed with Bootstrap 5 is convenient.
 Up until a week ago, I had no experience with Bootstrap or any UI framework.
 The ability to enter a few words into HTML and have an expandable and collapsible navigation bar was a surprise.